-The University of London's Centre of African Studies is the largest centre of expertise on Africa outside Africa.
-Founded in 1965 at SOAS, University of London, where its administration is still based, since 1991 the Centre has assumed formal responsibility for co-ordinating, stimulating and promoting interdisciplinary study, research and discussion on Africa within the University; and promoting a wider awareness of African issues.
+The SOAS Centre of African Studies is the largest Centre of expertise on Africa outside the continent.
+Founded in 1965 at SOAS, University of London, since 1991 the Centre has assumed formal responsibility for co-ordinating, stimulating and promoting interdisciplinary study, research and discussion on Africa within the University; and promoting a wider awareness of African issues.
 The Centre's aims to promote public and community engagement by bringing to SOAS many diverse audiences to attend a rich events programme.

 Follow the Centre of African Studies on Facebook and Twitter for up-to-date information on lectures, conferences, exhibitions, book discussions, and research and funding opportunities related to Africa.

 The Centre promotes its events via Twitter/Facebook, and by-weekly Newsletter that list all the events and activities of each Academic Term.
 It contains listings of Africa related lectures and seminars held at SOAS and other colleges of the University of London.
 It also contains news and information on events relating to Africa around the world, calls for papers, funding and job opportunities.
 To receive our newsletters, please register for our mailing list.

 Royal African Society

 The Royal African Society (RAS) is a membership organisation that provides opportunities for people to connect, celebrate and engage critically with a wide range of topics and ideas about Africa today.

 Through their events, publications and digital channels they share insight, instigate debate and facilitate mutual understanding between the UK and Africa.
 They amplify African voices and interests in academia, business, politics, the arts and education, reaching a network of more than one million people globally.

 RAS is located at 21 Russell Square and maintains close links with the Centre of African Studies at the University of London.
 Membership of the society is joint with the African Studies Association of the UK, and is open to all.